rails/rails/guides/source/active_support_core_extensions.md

 ### Deep duplicating

-The method `Hash.deep_dup` duplicates itself and all keys and values inside recursively with Active Support method `Object#deep_dup`.
+The method `Hash#deep_dup` duplicates itself and all keys and values inside recursively with Active Support method `Object#deep_dup`.
 It works like `Enumerator#each_with_object` with sending `deep_dup` method to each pair inside.

 ```ruby